Clan Rising

 What does the surname Mancini mean?

-From mancino, 'left-handed' — a nickname for the left-handed man, in a world that read the left hand (Latin sinister) with deep suspicion.
-Mancino marked the left-handed man — and the left hand carried a long shadow in Europe, the Latin sinister meaning both 'left' and 'unlucky'.
+From mancino, 'left-handed', a nickname for the left-handed man, in a world that read the left hand (Latin sinister) with deep suspicion.
+Mancino marked the left-handed man, and the left hand carried a long shadow in Europe, the Latin sinister meaning both 'left' and 'unlucky'.

-Is Mancini a Italian surname?
+Is Mancini Italian or Spanish?

 How old is the Mancini surname?

-Mancino marked the left-handed man — and the left hand carried a long shadow in Europe, the Latin sinister meaning both 'left' and 'unlucky'.
+Mancino marked the left-handed man, and the left hand carried a long shadow in Europe, the Latin sinister meaning both 'left' and 'unlucky'.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Mancini name took its modern form within that long settlement.

 What is the Mancini family known for?

-'The left-handed' — a name with a wary edge.
-Mancino marked the left-handed man — and the left hand carried a long shadow in Europe, the Latin sinister meaning both 'left' and 'unlucky'.
+'The left-handed', a name with a wary edge.
+Mancino marked the left-handed man, and the left hand carried a long shadow in Europe, the Latin sinister meaning both 'left' and 'unlucky'.

 Is Mancino the same family as Mancini?